paulerlic/medical-marijuana-group/README.md

 * Larger data volumes actually result in enhanced performance
 * Produces output regardless of fault/error detection with model/data
 * Ideal for multiclass classification with large number of inputs/outputs
+* Effective at detecting complex, nonlinear relationships
+* Greater tolerance for messy data and can learn to ignore noisy characteristics in data

 #### Preprocessing the Data
 * Kushy and Washington datasets indexed by primary key, parsed text into columns, reduced unnecessary columns and rows using Excel
 * Datasets uploaded into PostgreSQL tables, joined/merged and exported as CSV
-* ETL cleaning performed in Python/Pandas to create missing value heatmaps and find/replace all categorical object null values with “None” and all continuous numerical null values with “0”
+* ETL cleaning performed using Pandas in Python to create missing value heatmaps and find/replace all categorical object null values with “None” and all continuous numerical null values with “0”
-* Created 5 new calculated fields/columns added to dataset n Python/Pandas
+* Created 5 new calculated fields/columns added to dataset using Pandas in Python
+* Bi-Variate Correlation Analysis performed using heat maps to find relationships between features and identify dependent variables
 * Exported cleaned/calculated data back to PostrgreSQL using SQLAlchemy to be imported into the model using psycopg2
-* Data imported into model from PostgreSQL preprocessed using Pandas (unique, value_counts, binning, get_dummies) and SciKitLearn (LabelEncoder, OneHotEncoder, StandardScaler), and split data into Dependent Target and Independent Feature variables
+* Data imported into model from PostgreSQL using psycopg2 and preprocessed in Python using Pandas (shape, dtypes, info, describe, duplicates, unique, value_counts, binning, categorical, get_dummies), SciKitLearn (LabelEncoder, OneHotEncoder, StandardScaler), and split into Dependent Target and Independent Feature variables

 #### Feature Engineering, Selection, and Training/Testing Split
 * Preliminary feature engineering included the creation of five calculated fields: ailment_count, effects_count, flavor_count, thc_max/cbd_max, cbd_max/thc_max
 * Preliminary feature selection eliminated identification, location and other non-strain specific columns as it was determined there was no correlation with strains or ailments which would help the model make predictions.
 The dependent target variable was determined to be ailment_1 (y) comprising 9 output classes and the remaining features independent variables (X) comprising 316 input variables which were all descriptive characteristics and testing results directly related to a specific strain profile.
 * The features and target sets were split into standard training (75%) and testing (25%) sets to train and validate the model.
 The purpose is to prevent overfitting and accurately evaluate the model.
+* The model has been trained/tested using a 75%/25% split of the data over 100 epochs.

 #### Analysis
-We tested several different machine learning models when analyzing the data to predict accuracy and chose the Deep Learning Neural Network as it produced the most accurate results and was the most appropriate algorithm for multiclass classification of our large number of input (190) and output variables (9)[add screenshots]:
+We built and tested six different machine learning models when analyzing the data to predict accuracy and chose the Deep Learning Neural Network as it produced the most accurate results and was the most appropriate algorithm for multiclass classification of our large number of input (190) and output variables (9)[add screenshots]:
 * K-means clustering - 66.76% accuracy
 * K-means clustering with Principal Component Analysis - 51.47% accuracy
 * Random Forest Multiclass Classifier - 67.96% accuracy